Clinical studies

-The Maria Middelares Hernia Centre in Ghent has great expertise in the repair of all types of abdominal wall hernias.
-Nevertheless, we always try to further optimise the surgical recovery of abdominal fractures, which is why we carry out scientific research into these disorders.
-Of course, this always happens after informing the patient and receiving his or her consent.
-Participation in a study is always on a voluntary basis.
+Maria Middelares Hernia Centre has greatexpertise in the repair of all types of abdominal wall hernias.
+In doing so, we always try to further optimisethe surgical repair of abdominal wall fractures.
+This is why we conduct scientific research into these additional conditions.
+Of course, the patient will be thoroughly informed.
+Participation is only with express consent and always on a voluntary basis.

 Why conduct clinical research?